etigerstudio/typora-misty-theme/README.md

 ## Installation

-Download misty-theme.css and copy it into the themes folder of Typora.
-Select 'Misty Theme' form the theme list.
-A restart might be needed for discovering and loading the theme file, if the theme list does not contain it.
+Download [misty-theme.css](https://github.com/etigerstudio/typora-misty-theme/releases/latest) and copy it into the themes folder of Typora.
+Select 'Misty Theme' form the theme list to apply it.
+You may restart Typora once to help it discover and load the theme file, if 'Misty Theme' cannot be found in the theme list.

+For detailed reference, please see [Install Theme](https://theme.typora.io/doc/Install-Theme/)

 ## Compatibility